ytakefuji/IoT/README.md

 arduinoNANO-USB-PC
 <pre>
 blink.py sends the number to arduino Nano through USB.
-A single LED blinks by the given number times. instead of the given number, "q" terminates the program.
+A single LED blinks by the given number of times. instead of the given number, "q" terminates the program.
 HINT: use serial library by "import serial".
 HINT: s=serial.Serial('com3',9600) indicates the port (com3) and baudrate (9600) respectively.

 $ python blink.py
 enter: 1
 enter: 3